-The DA approval relates to the section of driveway within your property; the driveway application covers the section from your property boundary to the road.
+The Development Application (DA) approval relates to the section of driveway within your property.
+The driveway application covers the section from your property boundary to the road.

-Yes - any change to the width, levels or structure of your driveway will need to be approved by Council – see question 1.
+Yes.
+Any change to the width, levels or structure of your driveway will need to be approved by Council.

-On its return, the application will be directed to the Facilities & Services Officer (FSO) for your area who will conduct a site inspection.
+- Your application will be directed to the Facilities & Services Officer (FSO) for your area, who will conduct a site inspection.

-Yes, there is a box you can check on the application form and once received the FSO will contact you to arrange a time to meet.
+Yes, please check the box on the application form to indicate you wish to meet on site.
+The FSO will contact you to arrange a time to meet.

-Yes - unless reinforcement can be proven footpaths/cycleways that do not have any reinforcement will need to be pulled up and replaced as part of the driveway construction.
-If required you will be notified in your approval letter.
+Yes.
+Unless reinforcement can be proven, footpaths or cycleways that do not have any reinforcement will need to be pulled up and replaced as part of the driveway construction.
+If this is required, you will be notified in your approval letter.

-No - Council do not routinely carry out a formwork inspection; if you are concerned that your formwork may not be correct please call and we can work with you, it is much easier to correct mistakes before the concrete is poured than after.
+If you are concerned that your formwork may not be correct, please call and we can work with you to find a solution — it's much easier to correct mistakes before the concrete is poured.

-As per Council's requirements, a minimum width of 3m and maximum width of 4m is allowable, any requests for wider driveways will be assessed on a case by case basis, however there is no guarantee of Council giving approval for the additional width.
+A minimum width of 3m and maximum width of 4m is allowable.
+Any requests for wider driveways will be assessed on a case by case basis however there is no guarantee of approval.

 Contact your concreter or contractor and have them correct the noncompliance — most local concreters know each Council has an application process and standards that must be adhered to.